Hike at a Glance

 While vehicle access isn’t permitted within the park itself, walkers can enter via designated points like the corner of Wattle Avenue and Acacia Terrace, or other designated access points along the perimeter.
 The Dover Street carpark, a convenient starting point for some walks, is located on the corner of Fraser and Dover Streets.
 Public transport users can catch an Adelaide Metro bus to Lower Esplanade, which is approximately 650 metres from the park.

-Closest towns to this walk: Aldinga Beach, Maslin Beach, McLaren Vale, Port Noarlunga, Willunga
+Nearby towns: Aldinga Beach, Maslin Beach, McLaren Vale, Port Noarlunga, Willunga

 About the region